Guerrero powers Jays’ return to Buffalo; beat Marlins 5-1

+Though still playing the role of big league nomads, Vladimir Guerrero Jr. and the Blue Jays welcomed the opportunity to finally have a crowd pulling for the actual “home” team in celebrating their return to western New York.

+A win at Sahlen Field on Tuesday night felt pretty sweet, too.

-BUFFALO, N.Y.
-(AP) — Vladimir Guerrero Jr. keyed a career-best four-hit outing with his major league-leading 17th home run and the Toronto Blue Jays celebrated the return to their temporary Buffalo home with a 5-1 win over the Miami Marlins on Tuesday night.
+Guerrero keyed a career-best four-hit outing with his majors-leading 17th home run and the Blue Jays beat the Miami Marlins 5-1.

+“The support of the fans here in Buffalo was great,” Guerrero said.
+“We really needed that.
+It felt like were playing home in Toronto.
+It was great, great for me, for the rest of my teammates.”

+Manager Charlie Montoyo was wowed from the moment he caught a glimpse of a mostly blue-and-white wearing crowd of over 5,300 in the stands.

+“To have fans pulling for us for the first time in two years at the ballpark, it was great,” Montoyo said.
+“And all the players felt it, too.
+It was pretty cool.”

-The Blue Jays are unable to play in Toronto for a second straight season because of Canadian health restrictions due to COVID-19.
+Not having played a game in Toronto since closing the 2019 season with an 8-3 win over Tampa Bay, the Blue Jays have spent the past year and a half playing on the road because of Canadian health restrictions due to COVID-19.

-After opening the season 10-11 playing at their spring training site in Dunedin, Florida, the Blue Jays escaped the heat and humidity to return to Buffalo, where they went 17-9 last year and clinched their first playoff berth since 2016.
+Their so-called “home” games have either featured empty stands, as happened last year in Buffalo, or in front of indifferent fans, which was the case in opening the season 10-11 playing at their spring training site in Dunedin, Florida.
+The Blue Jays escaped the heat and humidity to return to their Triple-A site in Buffalo, where they went 17-9 last year and clinched their first playoff berth since 2016.

-A year after fans weren’t allowed to attend games at Sahlen Field, home to their Triple-A affiliate, the Blue Jays played before an announced crowd of 5,321.

-Robbie Ray (3-2) allowed one run on six hits through six innings, and the nomadic Blue Jays picked up where they left off a year ago in their adopted home.
+Robbie Ray (3-2) allowed one run on six hits through six innings, and the Blue Jays picked up where they left off a year ago in their adopted home.

 Guerrero doubled in the first, hit a three-run homer in the third and added two singles.
 Lourdes Gurriel Jr. had three hits, including a towering solo home run.